berzak/celer/README.md

 The eyetracking data is not made directly available due to licensing restictions of the Penn Treebank (PTB) and the BLLIP datasets from which the reading materials are drawn.
 In order to obtain the data with the underlying texts please follow these instructions (require Python 3).

 1. Obtain the [PTB-WSJ](https://catalog.ldc.upenn.edu/LDC95T7) and [BLLIP](https://catalog.ldc.upenn.edu/LDC2000T43) corpora through LDC.
-2. Copy the `README` file of the PTB-WSJ (starts with "This is the Penn Treebank Project: Release 2 ...") to the folder `ptb_bllip_readmes/PTB/`, and `README.1st` file of BLLIP (starts with "File:  README.1st ...") to the folder `ptb_bllip_readmes/BLLIP/`
+2. - Copy the `README` file of the PTB-WSJ (starts with "This is the Penn Treebank Project: Release 2 ...") to the folder `ptb_bllip_readmes/PTB/`.
+   - Copy the `README.1st` file of BLLIP (starts with "File:  README.1st ...") to the folder `ptb_bllip_readmes/BLLIP/`
 3. Run `python obtain_data.py`.
-This will download the a zipped folder with the data.
+This will download the a zipped `data_[version]/` data folder.
 By default, the script will download v2.0 of the data.
 To obtain v1.0 run `python obtain_data.py --release v1.0`

 <a name="statistics">